 IEA studies have a strong empirical basis, and they rely mainly on cross-sectional and longitudinal non-experimental designs, with data collection through sample survey methods.
 Studies also make use of qualitative methods such as case studies and observational techniques when appropriate.

 At the heart of most IEA studies is an assessment of student achievement in one or more school subjects or within an interdisciplinary area of learning.
 Student achievement is measured by administering objective tests to a sample of students who have been selected as representative of national populations.
 Questionnaires are used to gather contextual information about school characteristics, instructional practices, and students' backgrounds, experiences, and attitudes.

 Topics of study

-IEA has conducted over 30 comparative studies of educational achievement covering a wide range of topics.
-A regular cycle of studies in basic school subjects includes the Trends in International Mathematics and Science Study (TIMSS 1995, TIMSS 1999, TIMSS 2003, TIMSS 2007, TIMSS 2011) and the Progress in International Reading Literacy Study (PIRLS 2001, PIRLS 2006, PIRLS 2011).
-IEA also conducts studies on topics of particular interest to IEA members, such as advanced mathematics and physics (TIMSS 1995, TIMSS Advanced 2008), civics and citizenship education (CIVED, ICCS 2009), computer and information technology in education (SITES-M1, SITES-M2, SITES 2006, ICILS 2013), and pre-primary education (PPP).
+IEA has conducted over 30 comparative studies of educational achievement in a wide range of topics.
+A regular cycle of studies in basic school subjects includes the Trends in International Mathematics and Science Study (TIMSS 1995, TIMSS 1999, TIMSS 2003, TIMSS 2007, TIMSS 2011, TIMSS 2015) and the Progress in International Reading Literacy Study (PIRLS 2001, PIRLS 2006, PIRLS 2011, PIRLS 2016).
+IEA also conducts studies on topics of particular interest to IEA members, such as advanced mathematics and physics (TIMSS 1995, TIMSS Advanced 2008, TIMSS Advanced 2015), civic and citizenship education (CIVED, ICCS 2009, ICCS 2016), computer and information technology in education (SITES-M1, SITES-M2, SITES 2006, ICILS 2013), and early childhood education (PPP, ECES).
 In 2005, IEA initiated its first study in tertiary education (TEDS-M).

 A network of expertise